abdulazizkhan75/Diagrid_Final/README.md

 - a product defect
 - test automation/flakiness
 - an unhealthy environment
-- an upstream dependency or contract change
-- configuration or secret drift

-This agent gathers evidence, searches historical incidents, classifies the failure, recommends a next action, and saves an audit record.
+The agent gathers evidence, searches historical incidents, classifies the failure, recommends a next action, and saves an audit record.

 ## Agent scenario